amaxwell01/website_rating_system/README.md

 type of content they are expected to see.
 If a parent or guardian wants to block all websites with a specific website rating, this will make it easier for users to understand what type of material is being block/shown.

+The Website Rating Meta tag will be used by the developer and not initiated by a group.
+A group will only determine the rating scale(s).
+This is to ensure that developers get the freedome to developer their website, and by adding this meta tag, that it will help categorize their content for their viewers.

 ###Note:
 Leaving this content rating off will default to a G rating.